conorwalsh1/ceart-kids-quiz/README.md

 -   The Website was tested on Google Chrome, Internet Explorer, and Safari browsers.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, Samsung 4K Television, iPad, iPhone 7 (Regular and Plus), & iPhoneX.
--   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   There are no known bugs at this moment in time.
+-   There are no known bugs at this time.

 ## Deployment